© Crown copyright 2018

 We are working with the devolved administrations on Technical Notices and we will continue to do so as plans develop.

-This notice outlines the arrangements that would come into force to regulate Persistent Organic Pollutants (POPs) if the UK leaves the EU in March 2019 with no deal.
+This notice outlines the arrangements that would come into force to regulate Persistent Organic Pollutants (POPs) if the UK leaves the EU with no deal.

 POPs are organic compounds that are resistant to environmental degradation through chemical, biological, and photolytic processes.
 They persist in the environment for long periods, are capable of long-range transportation, bioaccumulate in human and animal tissue and biomagnify in food chains, and have potentially significant impacts on human health and the environment.